Clatt: Clatt Primary School

-Clatt Primary School is a primary school in the village of Clatt, Aberdeenshire, Scotland.It is around 10 miles from Huntly.
-It is a small school with one teacher.
+Clatt Primary School was a primary school in the village of Clatt, Aberdeenshire, Scotland, built in the 19th century.
+It is around 10 miles from Huntly.
+It was a small school with one teacher.
 It is a feeder school for The Gordon Schools, Huntly.
+Due to a decline in the school attendance, it was mothballed in July 2022.
+In early 2025, Aberdeenshire Council planned to completely close the school, expanding the catchment area of Rhynie Primary School to include the community of Clatt.
+A final decision will be made in April 2025.